tylim88/Efficient-Typescript-Mororepo/README.md

 2. `jsdom-lib`: similar to `node-lib`, but specifically for code that manipulates the DOM.
 3. `react-app`: for React applications.
 4. `react-app-e2e`: for end-to-end testing of React applications.
-5. `node-app`: for backend applications.
+5. `node-app`: for backend applications(Configuration only, no runtime code example, see `node-docker` for runtime code example).
+6. `node-docker`: for containerized backend applications.

-All templates include commands for linting and type checking.
+All templates include commands for build, linting and type checking.

 The TypeScript and Vitest configurations for each template are extensively simplified without sacrificing functionality.
 In most cases, only the configuration files in root folder need to be modified.